Don’t Miss These Florence Hidden Gems

 Buy gold NEAR the Ponte Vecchio

 The famous Ponte Vecchio has spanned the Arno for centuries.
 It was once home to butcher shops and tanneries then became famous for its goldsmiths.
+You can still purchase gold jewelry on the Ponte Vecchio, but those shops mainly cater to tourists now, and you’ll pay higher prices there.

 If you are serious about purchasing a gold souvenir from Florence, I’d suggest that you step just a block or two away from the Ponte Vecchio.
-I recommend family-owned Oro Due at Via Lambertesca 12R.
+I recommend the family-owned Oro Due at Via Lambertesca 12R.

 Other things to do while you’re in Florence, Italy